-1. Faculty Handbook policies are composed of the following sections.

-1.1 Heading.
-In addition to policy title and number, the heading of the policy identifies:

-- The approving bodies (i.e. Faculty Senate, Provost/Chancellor for Health Sciences, President, Board of Regents, and/or University Faculty). - Responsible Faculty Senate committee(s). - Office responsible for administration of the Policy.

-1.2 Policy Rationale.
-Describes the reason for the policy, its relationship to UNM's academic values and/or mission, and any philosophical, stewardship, legal, regulatory, or other requirements the policy aims to meet.

-1.3 Policy Statement.
+- 1. Faculty Handbook policies are composed of the following sections. - 1.1 Heading.
+In addition to policy title and number, the heading of the policy identifies: - The approving bodies (i.e. Faculty Senate, Provost/Executive Vice President for Health Sciences, President, Board of Regents, and/or Faculty). - Responsible Faculty Senate committee(s). - Office responsible for administration of the Policy. - 1.2 Policy Rationale.
+Describes the reason for the policy, its relationship to UNM's academic values and/or mission, and any philosophical, stewardship, legal, regulatory, or other requirements the policy aims to meet. - 1.3 Policy Statement.
 Includes the overall intention and direction of the policy and major mandated actions or constraints.
-It does not include procedures, which are placed in a separate section to allow for greater flexibility when updating is necessary.
+It does not include procedures, which are placed in a separate section to allow for greater flexibility when updating is necessary. - 1.4 Applicability.

-1.4 Applicability.
 Identifies which individuals and/or University units are subject to the policy.
-Some policies may apply to the entire academic community, while others may apply only to Main Campus, the Health Sciences Center, and/or Branch Campuses.

-1.5 Definitions.
-Defines terms that have specialized or particular meaning in the policy.

-1.6 Who Should Read This Policy.
-Lists individuals who must understand the policy in order to make decisions and/or do their jobs.

-1.7 Related Documents.
-Lists related UNM policy documents and other UNM and external documents that provide helpful, relevant information.

-1.8 Contacts.
-Contains information to assist faculty members in complying with the policy.

-1.9 Procedures.
-Includes procedures necessary for policy compliance and outlines how the policy's requirements will be met.

-1.10 History.
-Lists dates of amendments and summary information on changes approved.

-2. Approval process for Policy Level Portions of Faculty Policies.
-Changes to policy level portions of the policy (sections 1.2-1.4, herein) require approval by the approving bodies listed in the policy heading.
-At a minimum this includes the Faculty Senate and depending on the impact of the policy, approval may also require action by the President or Provost/Chancellor for Health Sciences, Board of Regents, and/or University faculty.
+Some policies may apply to the entire academic community, while others may apply only to Main Campus, the Health Sciences Center, and/or Branch Campuses. - 1.5 Definitions.
+Defines terms that have specialized or particular meaning in the policy. - 1.6 Who Should Read This Policy.
+Lists individuals who must understand the policy in order to make decisions and/or do their jobs. - 1.7 Related Documents.
+Lists related UNM policy documents and other UNM and external documents that provide helpful, relevant information. - 1.8 Contacts.
+Contains information to assist faculty members in complying with the policy. - 1.9 Procedures.
+Includes procedures necessary for policy compliance and outlines how the policy's requirements will be met. - 1.10 History.
+Lists dates of amendments and summary information on changes approved. - 2.
+Approval process for Policy Level Portions of Faculty Policies.
+Changes to policy level portions of the policy (sections 1.2 1.4, herein) require approval by the approving bodies listed in the policy heading.
+At a minimum this includes the Faculty Senate and depending on the impact of the policy, approval may also require action by the President or Provost/Executive Vice President for Health Sciences, Board of Regents, and/or University faculty.

-3. Approval process for Definitions, Procedures, and Information Portions of Faculty Policies.
-Changes to definition, procedural and information portions of the policy (sections 1.5 -1.10, herein) can be made with approval by both the Faculty

-Senate Policy Committee (FSPC) and the Faculty Senate Operations Committee in consultation with the responsible Faculty Senate Committee(s) listed in the policy heading.

-4. Corrections.
-Without requesting approval by the designated authority of each change, the Office of the University Secretary may revise affected policies to correct departmental or other unit names, position titles, grammatical errors, typographical errors, Uniform Resource Locator (or URL) links, or other similar occurrences.
+- 3. Approval process for Definitions, Procedures, and Information Portions of Faculty Policies.
+Changes to definition, procedural and information portions of the policy (sections 1.5 -1.10, herein) can be made with approval by both the Faculty Senate Policy Committee (FSPC) and the Faculty Senate Operations Committee in consultation with the responsible Faculty Senate Committee(s) listed in the policy heading. - 4.
+Corrections.
+Without requesting approval by the designated authority of each change, the Office of the University Secretary may revise affected policies to correct departmental or other unit names, position titles, grammatical errors, typographical errors, Uniform Resource Locator (or URL) links, or other similar occurrences. - 5.
+Approval of Proposal to Remove a Policy from the Faculty Handbook.
+A proposal to remove and entire policy from the Faculty Handbook follows the same policies described in the Policy Statement above and Section 2 of the Procedures above.
+A proposal to remove a policy is the equivalent of proposing to change the entire policy.